birksgone/G-Galendar-GUI/PROJECT_OVERVIEW_PREVIEW.md

     -   Returns all data in a dictionary.
 5.  `app.py` then passes the data to `translation_engine.py` and `diff_engine.py` for processing.
 6. The final, processed data is displayed in a formatted table in the UI.

-All functionality including calendar comparison and forum post creation is handled within the single `app.py` application.